eFax Blog

 2. Select an EHR Platform

 Evaluate your options’ integration capabilities and select an EHR that supports standards like HL7 FHIR for seamless data exchange.
 Also, use a solution that enables you to build a multi-tool ecosystem.
-For example, you may integrate Unite with an EHR to streamline data ingestion from multiple sources and enhance data management.
+For example, you may integrate eFax Unite with an EHR to streamline data ingestion from multiple sources and enhance data management.

 3. Plan and Execute Data Migration